-Figure 3 shows, in addition to the NKG function, also residuals for a fit with the LDF of Eq.
-4 proposed by Lagutin et al. The rather moderate description of the experimental data is not particularly surprising, since Eq.
-4 was developed for purely electromagnetic showers.
+Fig. 3 shows, in addition to the NKG function, residuals for a fit with the LDF of Eq.
+(4) proposed by Lagutin et al. The rather moderate description of the experimental data is not particularly surprising since Eq.
+(4) was developed for purely electromagnetic showers.
 However, this form has a much more reasonable behaviour at large core distances than the NKG form.
-The rms-
+The rms radius calculated directly from the experimental data and used by Lagutin et al. as the scale radius would be diverging when evaluated analytically from our best-fit NKG form.
+Lagutin et al. also claimed that the shape of the LDF remains unchanged when the radius is expressed in units of a variable scale radius.
+We tested this scaling hypothesis by fitting electron lateral distributions of different shower sizes and zenith angles to the